cybersecuritycloud/sasanka/README.md

-# README(OSS publish)
+# README

 # Overview

 Kong plugins to add WAF functionality to the Gateway to further improve the security of Kong Gateway.

-Five plugins are provided as OSS, and users can choose to add the necessary functions.
+Some plugins are provided as OSS, and users can choose to add the necessary functions.

 ---